 1975 – The movie Mahogany opens in theaters, starring Diana Ross in the title role.
 It features the song Mahogany’s Theme (Do You Know Where You’re Going To?), which was nominated for an Oscar but lost to I’m Easy from Nashville.

 1985: A group of Latina lesbian, gay, bisexual and transgender (LGBT) activists form the Austin Latina Latino Lesbian and Gay Organization (ALLGO).
 It acted as an LGBT rights organization that “evision[ed] a just and equitable society that celebrates and nurtures vibrant people of color queer cultures.”

 1997: An episode of Ellen DeGeneres’ sitcom titled “Roommates” received an adult content warning because it contained a kiss between Ellen and another woman.
 The censorship reportedly infuriated Ellen, with her telling reporters: “I never wanted to be an activist, but now they’re turning me into one.”

 2003: Marco, a character on “Degrassi: The Next Generation” played by Adamo Ruggiero came out of the closet in conjunction with a two-part episode titled “Pride.”

-2009: Mister Marcus (Marcus Hernandez), long time leather columnist for the Bay Area Reporter passes away in Pacifica, CA. Hernandez was known to his legions of readers by his pen name “Mister Marcus” and dubbed the “dean of leather columnists.”
-His weekly columns of contest goings-on and gossip were a must-read for leather community leaders, titleholders, and newcomers alike for 38 years.
+2009: Marcus Hernandez, long time leather columnist for the Bay Area Reporter passes away in Pacifica, CA. Hernandez was known to his legions of readers by his pen name “Mister Marcus” and dubbed the “Dean of leather columnists.”
+His weekly columns of contest goings-on and gossip was a must-read for leather community for 38 years.